 Mr. Riley is a graduate from the University of Michigan School of Public Health.
 Prior to enrolling in the MPH program in the Department of Health Behavior and Health Education, Hurley completed his Bachelor’s in Biopsychology, Cognition, and Neuroscience at the University of Michigan.
-He has worked as a research assistant with the Child Health and Development Lab for the past two years.
+He has over 4 years of coding experience with CHGD members.

 Observed Child Behaviors